If you drive a stick-shift car, then you may have several questions floating in your head.

 Continuously Variable Transmissions

-A CVT has a nearly infinite range of gear ratios.
+A continuously variable transmission (CVT) has a nearly infinite range of gear ratios.
 In the past, CVTs could not compete with four-speed and five-speed transmissions in terms of cost, size and reliability, so you didn't see them in production automobiles.
 These days, improvements in design have made CVTs more common.
-The Toyota Prius is a hybrid car that uses a CVT.

 You can read How CVTs Work for even more information on how continuously variable transmissions work.
 Now let's look at a simple transmission.